apache/pulsar/site2/website/blog/2020-08-17-Apache-Pulsar-2-6-1.md

             .get(conf.getZooKeeperOperationTimeoutSeconds(), SECONDS);
 }
 ```
-If the method `canProduce` or `canConsume` throw an exception, the `canLookup` method will just throw the exception and will not check the other permission.
+If the method `canProduce` or `canConsume` throw an exception, the `canLookup` method just throw the exception and not check the other permission.

-The pull request will invoke `canLookupAsync` instead.
+The pull request invokes `canLookupAsync` instead.

 For more information about implementation details, see [PR-7234](https://github.com/apache/pulsar/pull/7234).

 #### Avoid introducing null read position for the managed cursor

 Avoid introducing null read position for the managed cursor.
 The most doubtful thing is `getNextValidPosition` method in the `ManagedLedgerImpl`.
-If a given position is greater than the last add position, it will return a null value.
+If a given position is greater than the last add position, it returns a `null` value.
 This may cause the read position to become null.
-But I have not found how this situation appears.
-So in the PR, I added a log and print the stack trace which can help us to find the root cause and fallback to the next position of the last position if the null next valid position occurs.
+So in the PR, we added a log and print the stack trace which can help us to find the root cause and fallback to the next position of the last position if the null next valid position occurs.

 For more information about implementation details, see [PR-7264](https://github.com/apache/pulsar/pull/7264).